Editor’s note: this blog post, originally published in 2014, was updated in May 2019.

 DIY: It can hire and train experts to perform all the complex tasks required to manage cloud infrastructure and tools and application stacks.
 Or it can manage and mediate among multiple providers: say, one for multi-tenant cloud infrastructure and a second for single-tenant servers or VMware in a colocation facility, and a third for support.

-Option B is managed cloud.
-It’s a service that allows businesses to tap the power of cloud computing without the pain of becoming an expert in everything.
-Companies that use managed cloud can focus on their core business — on building great applications and other new products, and landing new customers.
-They can stay fast and lean, rather than having to swell their payroll with large teams of ops engineers and system administrators and other experts to manage IT that doesn’t differentiate their company.
+Employ a trusted partner: This allows companies to focus on their core business — on building great applications and other new products, and landing new customers.
+They can stay fast and lean, rather than having to swell payroll with additional ops engineers and system administrators and other experts to manage IT that doesn’t differentiate their company.